 Another important overlay is linked to your credit score.

 The FHA rules state that it will insure home loans for which the borrower has a credit score of 500 or higher.
 Banks, however, are reluctant to make such loans.

 Buyers with credit scores of 500 are highly likely to default in the next 6 months, which would negatively affect a bank’s FHA default rate, leading to fines, penalties, and perhaps, termination from the FHA insurance program.

 For today’s U.S. home buyers, the Federal Housing Administration mortgage is among the most lenient and forgiving mortgage programs available.
-The program requires a downpayment of just 3.5 percent and mortgage rates are among the lowest available.
+Find out whether you’re FHA-eligible.

 Get today’s live mortgage rates now.
 Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Time to make a move?
 Let us find the right mortgage for you